 Nori: These familiar, thin, shiny sheets are used to wrap sushi.
 Brittle when dry, chewy when moistened, nori has a mild, nutty flavor.
 Toasted, they make a great snack, particularly for kids, and they are popular with school children in Japan.

 Dulse: It has a light taste which adds a lovely salty touch to any dish.
-It can be eaten straight out of the package or added to salads, soups, stews, in dressings or even to smoothies where the salt enhances the flavour of ingredients, like cacao.
+It can be eaten straight out of the package or added to salads, soups, stews, in dressings or even to smoothies where the salt enhances the flavor of ingredients, like cacao.
 Dulse pieces can be cooked in a little ghee or oil for a crispy and healthy snack.

-Kelp: Kelp contains a healthier substance similar to MSG, which enhances flavor.
+Kelp: Kelp contains a healthier substance similar to MSG, which enhances the flavor.
 And it is high in iodine, making it a good choice for thyroid health.
-Kelp is also available in flake form and is great cooked with slow simmered foods like beans, grains, soups and stews.
+Kelp is also available in flake form and is great cooked with slow-simmered foods like beans, grains, soups and stews.
 Kelp noodles are an excellent replacement for grain-based noodles.
 Although it contains little to no calories, kelp is a nutritious seaweed to consume due to the fact that it is rich in magnesium, iodine and fiber.
 For this reason, it is commonly added to many superfood powders and kelp granules are popular as a seasoning instead of salt.

 Hijiki: It is rich in fiber and contains 14 times the calcium of milk.
 But due to its tough texture, it needs to be soaked before eaten, or simply added to soups or stews to naturally soften it.
-Arame is similar in look to Hijiki but is finer, milder, lighter in color and, in addition to being added to soups and stews, is also great in salads or stir-fries.
+Arame is similar in look to hijiki but is finer, milder, lighter in color and, in addition to being added to soups and stews, is also great in salads or stir-fries.